siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 If you have no idea what The Merge or even Ethereum is, then [start here](https://ethereum.org/en/upgrades/merge/) (and welcome to the rabbit hole!)

 One of the products my team is responsible for is [Web3Signer](https://github.com/ConsenSys/web3signer), an enterprise-ready key management and signing service specialising in the Ethereum proof-of-stake beacon chain.
 Web3Signer is an addition to an Ethereum consensus layer client, for example [Teku](https://github.com/ConsenSys/teku).
 We need a consensus client in order to meaningfully test Web3Signer.
 In the context of The Merge, and in a post-merge system, we also need an execution layer client such as [Besu](https://github.com/hyperledger/besu).

-Besu, Teku and Web3Signer all being ConsenSys products, this is a natural fit for our test stack.
+Besu, Teku and Web3Signer, all being ConsenSys products, is a natural fit for our test stack.
 Since Web3Signer is designed to support institutional stakers, we chose 10,000 keys as a reasonably large but realistic sized deployment that reflected some known customer setups.

-This post will discuss some of the technical issues encountered while commissioning such a setup.
+This post will discuss some of the ~~fun that was had~~ technical issues encountered while commissioning such a setup.

 # Technical Gotchas